tilmanmoser/bbb-video-download/README.md

 - 1.2.0 dockerization of the script due to memory management

 ## Acknowledgement
-Special thanks go to @ichdasich, @deiflou and @christmart for providing enhancements and outstanding support in testing the application.
+Special thanks go to @Superjamp, @ichdasich, @deiflou and @christmart for providing enhancements and outstanding support in testing the application.